Charles F. Thompson: World War I

 From June to August 1917, Thompson was assigned to the 38th Infantry in Syracuse, New York as it organized and trained in anticipation of U.S. entry into World War I. He was promoted to temporary major on August 5, then assigned as a small arms instructor at Fort Sill, Oklahoma.
-From September to December 1917, Thompson was adjutant and assistant chief of staff of the 82nd Division as it completed its organization and training at Fort Gordon, Georgia.
+From September to December 1917, Thompson was adjutant and assistant chief of staff of the 82nd Division as it completed its organization and training at Camp Gordon, Georgia.

 After arriving in France in February 1918, Thompson was assigned to the Intelligence staff section (G-2) of the American Expeditionary Force headquarters.
 From July to September 1918, Thompson was assistant chief of staff for Intelligence on the staff of the First Army.
 He participated in both the Aisne-Marne offensive and the Battle of Saint-Mihiel.
 From September 1918 to April 1919, Thompson served as G-2 for the Second Army, which included post-war occupation of the Toul sector.
 He was promoted to temporary lieutenant colonel in October 1918.

 As Second Army G-2, Thompson was credited with developing techniques for acquiring and graphically depicting intelligence which are now considered standard.
 In mid-October 1918, the AEF G-2 issued a graphic German order of battle, which depicted German army group and army dispositions from the North Sea to Switzerland down to the division level.
 Using his own assets and analysis, Thompson created and disseminated a graphic intelligence summary portrayed on a 1:100,000 scale map that broke down into regimental sectors the disposition of the eight German divisions facing Second Army.
 Thompson then added operational details, including incidents of German poison gas attacks, artillery fire, patrols, and machine gun fire.
 Surveys of the front during the war and post-war analysis confirmed the accuracy of Thompson's intelligence summary, which proved useful to Second Army units as they carried out the war's final offensive.

 For his wartime service, Thompson was a recipient of the Army Distinguished Service Medal.
 The citation for the medal reads:

 In addition, he received the Legion of Honor (Chevalier) from the government of France.